FAQ online resources

 - In the settings select the library: Berner Fachhochschule

-- Begin your search for academic literature.
+- Begin your search for scientific literature (activate the VPN!).
 The Lean Library pop-ups lead directly to the full-text.

 For best results, always activate the VPN.